-4. Let F be a field.
+3. Let F be a field.
 Prove that two vectors (a, b) and (c, d) in F^2 are linearly dependent if ad-bc = 0 and are linearly independent if $ad - bc \neq 0$ (Hint.
 Try using the contrapositive and §1.5 #9).

-5. In this problem, you will prove that \mathbb{F}p really is a field.
-The outstanding issue was the existence of multiplicative inverses.
+4. In this problem, you will prove that \mathbb{F}p really is a field.
+From lecture, we know that the outstanding issue was the existence of multiplicative inverses.
 You can proceed by proving the following multiple lemmas.